 Experience the chill of the Arctic in an incredible one-day excursion that highlights aerial views of the far frozen north. insight into modern arctic coastal village life, and mesmerizing views of wild polar bears waiting for the ice pack to come in.

-This exclusive trip is offered during a very brief window at the end of the summer and can accommodate a maximum of 180 guests for the entire season.
+This exclusive trip is offered during a very brief window at the end of the summer!

 “Unbelievable” — Warbelow’s has designed a Polar Bear Expedition that combines the best of arctic tourism.
 It’s one that has most guests saying “This is unbelievable” from start to finish.

 The day begins with a 7 a.m. check-in and orientation in Fairbanks.
 Your 9 passenger twin-engine Piper Chieftain lifts off around 8, taking you to come of the most remote places in Alaska; through the Brooks Range, into the Arctic National Wildlife Refuge (ANWR) and then to Deadhorse, on the Beaufort Sea.
 After a gas-up, you’ll head for Kaktovik, an Inupiat village of about 200 located on Barter Island.

 From the air, you’ll see a world that few experience: craggy ice-covered peaks, steep valleys full of snow.
 You may see caribou herds, and will likely be able to spot a polar bear from on high as you land in Kaktovik.

 There area has around 10 to 60 Ursus maritimus (“sea bears”) that arrive each year to take advantage of “left-overs” from Alaska Native subsistence whale harvest, as well as a dense ring seal population that makes for good hunting once their regular hunting platform — the ice pack — is fully ready.